catalingheorghe/cpp-luxoft-c003/notes-module4.md

-To adderss this: use `weak_ptr`; make a weak ptr out of a shared one `w{p1}` then if you want another one `shared_ptr<A> p2 = w.lock()` ...?
+To adderss this: use `weak_ptr`; make a weak ptr out of a shared one `w{p1}` then if you want another one `shared_ptr<A> p2 = w.lock()` ...? object A -> object B -> object C -> object A (also circular dependency) a weak ptr doesn't affect the ref count, it is not an owner of the object ...?

+Guidelines:
+ - avoid raw pointers, use smart ptrs
+ - start with unique ptr
+ - if required, shared ptr
+ - if circular dependencies, weak ptr

 #### Data representation